About Us

 The orchestra brings the remarkable chance for our best young musicians to take on an ambassadorial role for Northern Ireland in the national and international concert world.

-Since the first course in August 1994, the orchestra has involved approximately 2000 young musicians from all sections of the community and played to total audiences of over 15,000 in Northern Ireland, the Republic of Ireland, England, Scotland and Germany.
+Since the first course in August 1994, the orchestra has involved young musicians from all sections of the community and performed showcase concerts across the island of Ireland in Belfast, Dublin, Derry/Londonderry, Enniskillen, Coleraine, Newry, Lisnaskea and Letterkenny.

 Performances have been broadcast on BBC Radio Ulster, BBC Radio 3 and Classic FM.
-In 2000 it won the prestigious international arts award; the Premiale Imperial from the Japan Arts Association.
+In 2000 it won the prestigious international arts award; the Praemium Imperiale from the Japan Arts Association.

 Our vision